See Part 1.

 CBT is the most widely employed and thoroughly researched psychotherapeutic approach that has evidence-based efficacy for a number of mental and behavioral disorders, including many chronic pain conditions, depression, anxiety, and PTSD.
-CBT involves a structured, time-limited approach that focuses on the inextricable link between cognition (thoughts), emotions (feelings), and behaviors (actions) which complexly and variably interact to create maladaptation, catastrophizing, and global dysfunction 4.
+CBT involves a structured, time-limited approach that focuses on the inextricable link between cognition (thoughts), emotions (feelings), and behaviors (actions) which interact to create maladaptation, catastrophizing, and global dysfunction.5

 - Stress and anger management

 - Relaxation strategies

 - Identification and modification of adverse emotional and thought responses to perceived or real antagonistic behaviors of family, friends and other contacts that perpetuate maladaptive behaviors.

 Treatment includes assertiveness training and improvement in communication skills.
 Distraction techniques are also employed as they can be an effective tool for exerting control over pain.
 CBT may also involve maintaining a pain diary.

 CBT is generally conducted in a 3-step skill-building progression with each phase representing attainment of a higher level of skill development, understanding, application, functioning, motivation, and resiliency.